azizkhanp/interview-questions/README.md

 15. how to check the top 10 space consuming files/dir in a particular dir
 # du -sh * | sort -rn | head

+16. How to check when was package installed on server
+- rpm -q -last <package_name>

 rpm -qf <file_name> # to get package name of filename

 awk -F : '{ if ($<position_in_line_to_check> ~ <content_to_search>) print $<position_in_line>}' <File_Name>